Lessons in making change happen: Stop, look, listen!

 Leaving Well is a web app that puts care leavers at the heart of decisions about their future.
 It’s a tool used collaboratively by care leavers and their case-working teams to get an understanding of how care leavers are doing and provides a framework for planning goals and ambitions for the future.
-We have been developing the tool through our Impact Incubator initiative over the past few years.
+We have been developing the tool through our Impact Incubator over the past few years.

 In our Making Change Happen report, we stressed the importance of understanding the problem, and user research is a key part of helping us to understand our users, their needs, behaviours and motivations.
 It helps us create things that are actually useful for the people using them.

 It can be tempting to skip user research and get straight to designing and developing the product.
 User research costs time and money, and it can feel like a leap of faith for teams and organisations to put resources behind it.
-This is especially tough if we have preconceptions about how people interact with our product or service, which can lead us overestimate our ability to predict our users’ behaviour.
+This is especially tough if we have preconceptions about how people interact with our product or service, which can lead us to overestimate our ability to predict our users’ behaviour.

 But that’s the reason we do user research; we are not our users, and we cannot accurately predict what they need without listening to them.